NordicSemiconductor/asset-tracker-cloud-docs/CODE_OF_CONDUCT.rst

 All community leaders are obligated to respect the privacy and security of the reporter of any incident.

-Enforcement Guidelines
+Enforcement guidelines
 **********************

-Community leaders will follow these Community Impact Guidelines in determining the consequences for any action they deem in violation of this Code of Conduct:
+Community leaders will follow these community impact guidelines in determining the consequences for any action they deem in violation of this Code of conduct:

 1. Correction
 =============